chauncyf/leetcode/NOTE.md

 Used a low pointer to log where current window starts, and use a map to log where each letters occurred in current window

 **Caution**: when resetting the low pointer, we should take the max of `lo` and `dic[c] + 1`
-E.g.`abcaab`, when the window slides to the last b, current window is `a`, but the former b at index of 1 is still in the hashmap
+E.g.`abcaab`, when the window slides to the last b, low pointer is at a with index of -2 and current window is `a`, but the former b with index of 1 is still in the hashmap.
+If we use `dic[c] + 1` at this point, the window will become `caab`
 ```python
 class Solution:
     def lengthOfLongestSubstring(self, s: str) -> int: